2014 Holiday Ordering Deadlines

-You can only sell fabric, wallpaper and decals on Spoonflower once you have uploaded designs.
+You can only sell fabric, wallpaper and gift wrap on Spoonflower once you have uploaded designs.
 If you are curious about that process, you can start here.

-The Spoonflower Marketplace lets you sell fabric, wallpaper and decals with your original designs and earn 10% of the sale price when your design is purchased by other people.
+The Spoonflower Marketplace lets you sell fabric, wallpaper and gift wrap with your original designs and earn 10% of the sale price when your design is purchased by other people.

 Any design you make available for sale must first have been proofed by you.
 "Proofing" simply means that you have to have ordered the design you want to sell as a swatch (or in any other amount).
 Once proofed, making a design available for sale is as simple as choosing your preview and adding descriptive information.

 When someone purchases your design, you'll be notified in the 'recent activity' news items on your personal home page, the page you see when you log in to Spoonflower.
 Spoonflower prints the product, ships it to the buyer, and takes care of any customer service questions the buyer may have.
 One month after the purchase -- to allow time for the product to arrive and to make sure the buyer is a happy customer -- your earnings will appear as 'Spoondollars' in your account.
 Spoondollars can be used towards Spoonflower purchases or be redeemed via Paypal per the section of our terms of service titled 'Marketplace Seller Agreement '.Here are the steps in detail:

 Any fabric, wallpaper or gift wrap you have ordered qualifies as a proof of that design.
 If you have already ordered a product with the design you want to sell and you are happy with how they look, you can skip ahead to step 3.
 If you've worked with printed products before, you know that the colors you see on your computer screen may come out differently when printed.
 Checking color, image resolution and repeat size are all important parts of the proofing process.
 Before a shopper buys your design you will want to make sure the product represents your vision in a way that satisfies you.